rancher/barn/Integrations/RKE2ClusterAutoscaler/README.md

 In Rancher, you can use the Kubernetes Cluster Autoscaler for RKE2 clusters that were provisioned from Rancher with a connection to an infrastructure provider, such as AWS EC2, Azure VMs, vSphere, ...

+**Note: You need at use at least [Cluster Autoscaler 1.25.0](https://github.com/kubernetes/autoscaler/releases/tag/cluster-autoscaler-1.25.0) for the RKE2 support.**

 ## Installation

 Create a [Rancher API key](https://rancher.com/docs/rancher/v2.6/en/user-settings/api-keys/).
 The key must not be scoped.
 Note the bearer token value.